5 Tips to Get More from Your Voice of Employee Program

-Similar in many ways to a voice of customer program, a VoE program is about enhancing and improving the employee journey - all the touchpoints and interactions employees have with their employer.
+Similar in many ways to a voice of customer program, a VoE program is about enhancing and improving the employee journey, all the touchpoints and interactions employees have with their employer.
 The VoE process enables employees to have a voice in the business and see that their ideas and opinions are valued, that changes will be made based on their feedback and that the business cares about them.

 VoE: Creating a Human-centric Experience

 Though many leaders delve into VoE programs with financial ROI in mind, ultimately VoE is about improving employee well-being, which translates into a positive financial return.
-It also translates into a more engaged, emotionally invested and productive workforce.
+It also translates into a more engaged and productive workforce.

-A recent report from Limeade, an employee experience research company, indicated that only 31% of employees feel their employer cares about them as individuals, and one out of three employees have quit because they felt an employer didn’t care.
+A recent report from Limeade, an employee experience research company, indicated that only 31% of employees feel their employer cares about them as individuals, and one out of three employees have quit a job as a result.

-Many workers are dealing with a multitude of new experiences including working remotely, having their hours cut, dealing with children at home for months due to school closings, and having to wear protective masks when out in public.
-Add the emotional turmoil that staying isolated has caused, and many people feel battered and shaken.
+Many workers are dealing with a multitude of new experiences including working remotely, having their hours cut, dealing with children at home due to school closings, and having to wear protective masks when out in public.
+Add the emotional turmoil that staying isolated has caused, and many people feel battered.
 They are trying to pay the bills, put food on the table and continue to live their lives the best they can.

 Michael Bukach, senior manager of employee engagement at CoverMyMeds, said it's important to connect with employees on equal footing as fellow human beings.

 “With these trying times, and even during the easier times, empathy is one of the most valuable tools to help avoid employee disengagement and burnout," he said.
 "Simply taking a moment during weekly meetings to ask how the humans on the other side of the screen are doing goes a long way.
 If you don’t have weekly team meetings or 1:1s with your reports, it’s time to set those up and start building a stronger rapport with your people.
 Listen for trends in their feedback, be curious, repeat and the issues, then set action plans to resolve.”

 Brad Killinger, CEO of Sapience Analytics, said there has never been a better time for businesses to implement VoE programs.
 “We’ve seen employees having to shift as co-workers have been furloughed or let go due to reductions in force (RIFs), and work volume has increased," he said.
 "The employee journey has been completely disrupted.”

-The use of workforce analytics can help discover pain points in the employee experience.
+The use of workforce analytics is one way to discover pain points in the employee experience.
 A data-driven platform provides an understanding of employee effort vs. hours worked, Killinger said, and can provide insights into whether or not employees have the support and tools to perform at their best.
 An employee that is valued and respected by their employer has a more positive self-image and greater sense of belonging, which helps them maintain their mental state of mind through crisis.

 "A solid closed loop employee feedback framework is critical so if an employee struggles, management can bring the proper training, resources and support to their aid," Killinger said.
 "Given the additional stresses that employees are facing given shelter-in-place orders, keeping a pulse on employees’ mental wellness is critical."